 Areas where it is documented that existing structures or natural objects block direct beam sunlight on at least half of the roof over the enclosed area for more than 1,500 daytime hours per year between 8 a.m. and 4 p.m.

 Spaces where the daylight zone under rooftop monitors is greater than 50 percent of the enclosed space floor area.

+Spaces where the total floor area minus the area of daylight zones adjacent to vertical fenestration is less than 2,500 square feet (232 m2), and where the lighting is controlled according to Section C405.2.5.

-C402..2.1 Lighting controls in daylight zones under skylights.
-All lighting in the daylight zone shall be controlled by automatic daylighting controls that comply with Section C405.2.2.3.2.
+C402.4.2.1 Lighting controls in daylight zones under skylights.
+Daylight responsive controls complying with Section C405.2.3.1 shall be provided to control all electric lights within daylight zones ((with daylight zones under skylights)).

-Exception: Skylights above daylight zones of enclosed spaces are not required in:

-Buildings in Climate Zones 6 through 8.

-Spaces where the designed general lighting power densities are less than 0.5 W/ft2 (5.4 W/m2).

-Areas where it is documented that existing structures or natural objects block direct beam sunlight on at least half of the roof over the enclosed area for more than 1,500 daytime hours per year between 8 a.m. and 4 p.m.

-Spaces where the daylight zone under rooftop monitors is greater than 50 percent of the enclosed space floor area.

-C402..2.2 Haze factor.
-Skylights in office, storage, automotive service, manufacturing, nonrefrigerated warehouse, retail store, and distribution/sorting area spaces shall have a glazing material or diffuser with a measured haze factor greater than 90 percent when tested in accordance with ASTM D 1003.
+C402.4.2.2 Haze factor.
+Skylights in office, storage, automotive service, manufacturing, nonrefrigerated warehouse, retail store, and distribution/sorting area spaces shall have a glazing material or diffuser with a haze factor greater than 90 percent when tested in accordance with ASTM D 1003.

-Exception: Skylights designed to exclude direct sunlight entering the occupied space by the use of fixed or automated baffles, or the geometry of skylight and light well need not comply with Section C402..2.2.
+Exception: Skylights designed and installed to exclude direct sunlight entering the occupied space by the use of fixed or automated baffles, or the geometry of skylight and light well.

-C402..3 Maximum U-factor and SHGC.
-For vertical fenestration, The maximum U-factor and solar heat gain coefficient (SHGC) shall be as specified in Table C402., based on the window projection factor.
-For skylights, the maximum U-factor and solar heat gain coefficient (SHGC) shall be as specified in Table C402..
+C402.4.3 Maximum U-factor and SHGC.
+The maximum U-factor and solar heat gain coefficient (SHGC) for fenestration shall be as specified in Table C402.4.